RED-F: Reconstruction-Elimination based Dual-stream Contrastive Forecasting for Multivariate Time Series Anomaly Prediction: Experiments

-To validate REM's sensitivity to anomalous patterns, we also evaluate its performance as a standalone anomaly detection (AD) model.
-REM is compared against representative deep learning (MtsCID\cite{xie2025mtscid}, CAROTS\cite{kim2025carots}, CATCH\cite{wu2025catch}, ModernTCN\cite{luo2024moderntcn}, Anomaly Transformer(ATrans)\cite{xu2022anomaly}, DCdetector(DC)\cite{yang2023dcdetector}, AutoEncoder(AE)\cite{sakurada2014ae}, TFAD\cite{zhang2022tfad}) and traditional machine learning (OCSVM\cite{scholkopf1999support}, IF\cite{liu2008isolation}, PCA\cite{shyu2003novel}, HBOS\cite{goldstein2012histogram}) baselines.
+To investigate the effectiveness of REM for Anomaly Detection, we employ REM as a reconstruction-based model for anomaly detection tasks.
+REM is compared against representative deep learning (MtsCID\cite{xie2025mtscid}, CAROTS\cite{kim2025carots}, CATCH\cite{wu2025catch}, ModernTCN\cite{luo2024moderntcn}, Anomaly Transformer (ATrans)\cite{xu2022anomaly}, DCdetector (DC)\cite{yang2023dcdetector}, AutoEncoder (AE)\cite{sakurada2014ae}, TFAD\cite{zhang2022tfad}) and traditional machine learning (OCSVM\cite{scholkopf1999support}, IF\cite{liu2008isolation}, PCA\cite{shyu2003novel}, HBOS\cite{goldstein2012histogram}) baselines.
 All methods use a uniform window length of $L=100$.
-The results for MtsCID, CAROTS, and CATCH are reproduced based on their original paper configurations, while the remaining baseline results are cited from \cite{wu2025catch}.
-This experiment uses the Affiliated-F1 Score as the core evaluation metric, with detailed results shown in Table \ref{tab:ad_main_results}.
+We replicate and run MtsCID, CAROTS, and CATCH using the publicly available optimal parameters.
+For each baseline models, we adhere to their established implementations.
+We record the Affiliated-F1-score to measure the performance of different models, with detailed results shown in Table \ref{tab:ad_main_results}.

-The results presented in Table \ref{tab:ad_main_results} demonstrate that when REM is deployed solely for Anomaly Detection, its Affiliated-F1 Score achieves competitive performance.
-This strong efficacy not only confirms the capability of REM to identify weak precursors but also robustly demonstrates that its hybrid time-frequency modeling is highly effective at capturing significant anomalies.
+The results presented in Table \ref{tab:ad_main_results} demonstrate the superiority of REM in anomaly detection tasks.
+This indicates that the fine-grained frequency-domain modeling can not only identify anomaly precursors, but also help to capture real anomalies.
+We consider this frequency-domain modeling is good at capturing series anomalies, thus achieving competitive performance against state-of-the-art models.

-Therefore, the core design principles of REM are validated as a robust method for capturing diverse deviations, offering a valuable reference for developing superior AD methods.